neos/neos-seo/Documentation/index.rst

         body.includeImageUrls = true
     }

+Be aware that the sitemap will output all images referenced in a page and it's content.
+If you reference images that should not render in the frontend you might need to adjust the sitemap according to your needs.

 By default all shortcuts are ignored in the sitemap.
 They inherit from the prototype `Neos.Seo:NoindexMixin`.
 If you have other document types that should not appear in the sitemap you can also let them inherit from that prototype.